instancio/instancio/website/docs/user-guide.md

 # Cartesian Product

-!!! warning "Experimental feature"
+!!! info "This is an experimental API available since version `4.0.0`"

-Since `4.0.0` Instancio supports generating the Cartesian product using the following methods:
+The following methods are the entry points for generating the Cartesian product:

 ``` java linenums="1" title="Cartesian Product API"
 Instancio.ofCartesianProduct(Class<T> type)